goharbor/harbor/docs/swarm_deployment.md

-**IMPORTANT** This deployment method is experimental, Docker Swarm experience is still required for volumes and container placement constraints!
+**IMPORTANT** This deployment method is very experimental, Docker Swarm expertise is still required for volumes and container placement constraints!

 ## Docker Swarm

-This document describes how to deploy **harbor** with **Docker Swarm**.
+This document describes how to deploy **Harbor** with **Docker Swarm**.
 * You should have domain knowledge about **Docker Swarm** (distributed volumes, placement constraints)
 * Tested with `master` branch